 Strategic employee onboarding is still a top priority for many companies.
 Businesses that optimize the onboarding process have higher chances of seeing positive changes, including higher engagement levels, faster competency gains, and a lower burnout rate.

-The onboarding strategy significantly differs from company to company.
+The employee onboarding process significantly differs from company to company.
 It varies in length, types of activities, and the level of attention paid to a new employee.
-While it may seem efficient for your company, it's crucial to monitor world trends and statistics to see the bigger picture, adopt the positive experience and reduce the negative.
+While it may seem efficient for your company, it's crucial to monitor onboarding trends and statistics to see the bigger picture, adopt positive experiences, and reduce negative outcomes.

-In this article, you will find the latest onboarding statistics from different resources, revealing the prominent practices, the common mistakes made by employers, and how they influence the company's overall performance.
+In this article, you will find the latest onboarding statistics from different resources, revealing prominent practices, common onboarding challenges, and how they influence the company's overall performance.

-Initial impressions matter and the statistics from Brandon Hall Group prove it.
+Initial impressions matter, and the statistics from Brandon Hall Group prove it.
 The first weeks in a new company are genuinely stressful.
 A structured onboarding process not only shows employees that the organization cares about them but also eliminates many questions and uncertainties that may hinder a newcomer's performance, breed the feeling of misfit, and lead to an imminent resignation.
+This highlights the importance of a successful onboarding experience in improving employee retention rates.

 These figures from Northpass are another proof of the previous statement.
 Employees with a positive onboarding experience are more efficient in their current roles and better motivated to work for the company's benefit.